tgross35/mariadb-udf-blog/rust-udf-blog.md

 ### UDF Architecture

-Let's write a super simple UDF that performs a running total of integers.
+Let's write a very simple UDF that performs a running total of integers.

 A UDF needs to provide three symbols to the server: